-Copyright© 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003 Career Guidance Foundation
+Copyright© 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004 College-Source, Inc. and Career Guidance Foundation.

-CollegeSource digital catalogs are derivative works owned and copyrighted by Career Guidance Foundation.
+CollegeSource digital catalogs are derivative works owned and copyrighted by CollegeSource, Inc. and Career Guidance Foundation.
 Catalog content is owned and copyrighted by the appropriate school.

-While the Career Guidance Foundation provides information as a service to the public, copyright is retained on all digital catalogs.
+While CollegeSource, Inc. and Career Guidance Foundation provides information as a service to the public, copyright is retained on all digital catalogs.